jrfaudree/HOM/rq.md

   - What are some of the advantages of a base 60 system?
   - The book's discussion of Chinese matheamtics covers roughly what time period?
   - Compare the writing materials of the peoples we have read about in Chapter 1.
 (Egyptians, Babylonians, Chinese, Mayans, Incas).
 What would be the advantages and disadvanges?

+### Chapter 2

+- Section 2.1
+  - Describe the Rhind Papyrus.
+Size?
+When was it written?
+Author?
+Where was it found?
+  - Go to the [British Museum's website](https://www.britishmuseum.org/collection/object/Y_EA10058) and look at it.
+What do you observe?

+- Section 2.2
+  - Describe the Egyptian method of multiplication.
+  - Describe the Egyptian method of division.
+  - Describe the Egyptian method of representing fractions.
+  - What was the purpose of the Unit Fraction Table?

+- Section 2.3
+  - Describe at least two of the four problems mentioned in this section.
+  - This section ends with a subsection called "Egyptian Mathematics as Applied Arithmetic."
+Summarize Burton's justification for this heading.

 <div style="padding-bottom: 40px"></div>